foxglove/mcap/docs/guides/python/writing-jsonschema.md

 The `foxglove.PointCloud` schema expects a `data` field that contains a single base64-encoded buffer with all point data, as well as a `fields` field that contains metadata describing how to decode the `data`.

-Since `foxglove.PointCloud` requires a single timestamp, let’s get it from the first point we see in our file.
-Then, we’ll pack each field as a four byte single-precision little-endian float.
+Since `foxglove.PointCloud` requires a single timestamp, let's get it from the first point we see in our file.
+Then, we'll pack each field as a four byte single-precision little-endian float.

-Let’s start by describing the layout of our data in a `foxglove.PointCloud` message:
+Let's start by describing the layout of our data in a `foxglove.PointCloud` message:

 ```python
 float32 = 7  # as defined in the schema